Active Research Infrastructure

 At production latency, the bottleneck is coordination, not capability

 Raw model capability has scaled dramatically.
 The dominant unsolved problem is orchestration under constraints.
-Open-ended tasks must be decomposed into subtasks that can be reliably matched to agents, executed in parallel, and synthesized into coherent outputs at production latency, without requiring manual review on every subtask.
+An open-ended task has to break into subtasks an agent can actually be matched to.
+The pieces run in parallel and come back together at production latency, and no one can afford a manual review on every piece.

 Project Vercel is our long-term research infrastructure for this problem.
-We study online capability state calibration, constrained placement under SLO objectives, minimal-sufficient context materialization, and reference-anchored validator quorum, working toward a general-purpose coordination runtime for heterogeneous AI systems.
+We study online capability calibration, constrained placement under SLO objectives, minimal-sufficient context materialization, and reference-anchored validator quorum.
+The long-term target is a general-purpose coordination runtime for heterogeneous AI systems.

 Capability Measurement